CIRCA-StAndrews/codima2019workshop/program.md

 **Corneliu Hoffman** (Birmingham): *Spatchcoq-taming poultry, an approach to teaching proofs with computers* (30 minutes)

 I will present a software approach to teaching students how to write proofs.
 This is based on a bespoke customisable interface to Coq.
-For details ask me or see http://spatchcoq.co.uk/spatchcoq.
+For details ask me or see [this repository](http://spatchcoq.co.uk/spatchcoq).
 While it is not exactly discrete mathematics, most teaching examples are.

 **Sergey Kitaev** (Strathclyde): *Computational challenges in the theory of word-representable graphs* (1 hour)